m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

 ![VGC-19, plain CNN, and ResNet34 comparison](resnet_model_comparison.png)
 He, K., Zhang, X., Ren, S., & Sun, J. (2015).
 Figure 3 [Illustration of dimensionality change in residual blocks].
 In Deep residual learning for image recognition (arXiv:1512.03385) arXiv. https://arxiv.org/pdf/1512.03385.pdf

-The ResNet50 follows this same architecture however it contains 50 convolutional layers instead of the 34 convolutional layers of ResNet34.
+The ResNet50 follows this same architecture however, it contains 50 convolutional layers instead of the 34 convolutional layers of ResNet34.
 A simplified diagram of the ResNet model architecture showing ResNet50, 101, and 152 model architectures can be seen below.

 ![ResNet 50,101,152 architecture](resnet_models_diagram.png)
 Rastogi, A. (2022, March 14).
 ResNet-50 architecture [Illustration].
 In ResNet50.
 Dev Genius. https://blog.devgenius.io/resnet50-6b42934db431?gi=45d7a87dce82

 Now let's take a look at each of the four extraction methods used in my research project more closely.